juntossomosmais/NDjango.RestFramework/README.md

-# AspNetCore.RestFramework
+# NDjango.RestFramework

-AspNetCore REST Framework makes you focus on business, not on boilerplate code.
+NDjango Rest Framework makes you focus on business, not on boilerplate code.
 It's designed to follow the famous Django's slogan "The web framework for perfectionists with deadlines." 🤺

 This is a copy of the convention established by [Django REST framework](https://github.com/encode/django-rest-framework), though translated to C# and adapted to the .NET Core framework.